 Over the last century millions of people have visited Kents Cavern.
 If you're worried about accessing the cave then view the statement below to find out more.
 If you have more questions then head to our FAQ's page more some more answers, alternatively why not contact us and we'd be happy to help.

 - There are concrete paths throughout the cave tour.
-Assistance may be required by some visitors as there are a few steep gradients of up to 1:4 - 1:5 in the caves and on the Woodland Trail.
-There are nine steps in the caves, with a narrow point on route of 55cm (21.5") at ground level extending for 1m (3'3").
-This can be negotiated by normal size child pushchairs but not by wheelchairs.
+Assistance may be required by some visitors as there are a few steep gradients of up to 1:4 - 1:5.
+There are nine steps in the caves, and a narrow point on route of 55cm (21.5") at ground level extending for 1m (3'3").

 - The guide will issue warnings if strobe lighting sequences are in operation during the tour but visitors who are susceptible to rapid flashing light should make this known to the guide.

 - The caves are electrically lit but the lighting levels are purposefully kept low to protect the cave environment.
 There are periods of reduced lighting and short spells of complete darkness during the tour.

 - The temperature is a constant 14°C (58°F).

 - There are no toilet facilities inside the caves.